siam69xd-ship-it/bluebook-practice/replit.md

 - Static JSON files stored in `/public/data/` directory
 - Question content loaded asynchronously from local files
 - No external API dependencies for question data (fully offline-capable for practice)

+### Deployment Configuration

+**Vercel Deployment**
+- `vercel.json` configured with rewrites to handle SPA client-side routing
+- All routes are redirected to `/index.html` for proper React Router navigation
+- This ensures page refresh on deep links (e.g., `/quiz/21`) works correctly